Selected titles and topics from Ms. Schinto's weekly interview column for the San Diego Reader, which ran from 2000 through mid 2004:

 "Damp Wings at Dairy Mart Ponds," May 10, 2001.
 Birding with the Audubon Society.

-"Critic of Inward City," May 22, 2001.
-Artist James Hubbell profile.
+"Critic of Inward City," April 26, 2001.
+New work by James Hubbell.

 "The Man Who Sold San Juan Capistrano," April 12, 2001.
 Pio Pico.